KevinTyrrell/AdvancedJSObjects/README.md

 })();
 ```

-It's a bit ugly, but this is a step in the right direction.
+It's a bit ugly but this is a step in the right direction.
 Now subclasses can call `extend` to have permission to construct and expand on `Machine` objects.

-*Note: Providing the constructor to subclasses like this causes another problem.
-Subclasses will be able to add `public` members, but they will also be able to **remove** members.
-This means that an subclass of `Machine` may not have a `start` method, which is an issue I have not come up with a solution for.*
+*Note: Passing a constructor which creates *mutable* objects means a subclass could violate the **concrete** members of the superclass. `Engine` could outright remove the `start` method for example.
+This is an issue that I'm not sure if there's an easy solution to.
+Either you allow a subclass to add AND remove functionality or you don't allow any mutations whatsoever.*

 ###### Engine.js
 ```javascript